-PRINCE2 Project Management works best when:
+PRINCE2 works best when:

 For small businesses, project management can be a challenge.
 While large companies have nearly limitless resources and staff available to monitor departments and tasks, small business owners may be on their own or have only a small team to help them hit goals, meet deadlines, and keep customers happy.

-When evaluating different methods of project management, consider these factors:
+When evaluating different methods, consider these factors: